Forestry

 2.

-planted or natural)
+(e.g., planted or natural)

 3.

 The forest's successional stage.
 What is its future?
+If

 4.

-Where the trees are coming from (land ownership) or where they are
+Where the trees are coming from (land ownership) or

-going (type of mill or processing plant)
+where they are going (type of mill or processing plant).

 5.

-The products that are made from the trees
+The products that are made from the trees.

 6.

-How the products are made and used
+How the products are made and used.

 7.

-How waste materials from the logging operation or manufacturing
+How waste materials from the logging operation or

-plant are disposed of or utilized.
+manufacturing plant are or were disposed of or utilized.

 c.

-Take part in a forest-fire prevention campaign in cooperation with your
+Take part in a forest-fire prevention campaign in cooperation

-wildfires, and your part in it.
+will help prevent wildfires, and your part in it.

 6.

-In your camp, local recreation area (park or equivalent), or neighborhood,
+In your camp, local recreation area (park or equivalent), or

-inventory the trees that may be a hazard to structures or people.
-Make a
+road, trail, street, etc.) that may be a hazard to structures or

-hazardous condition, and suggest a remedy (removal or trimming).
-Make your
+remedy (removal or trimming).
+Make your list available to the

-list available to the proper authority or agency.
+proper authority or agency.

 7.